sonic-net/SONiC/doc/fwutil/fwutil.md

         Args:
             image_path: A string, path to firmware image
             boot_action: A string, boot action following the upgrade
+                         - none/fast/warm/cold

         Returns:
             Output: A string, status and info
                 status: True or False, firmware auto-update status
                 info: The detail information of the firmware auto-update status.
-                    "updated"/"installed"(which needs a reboot for the firmware to be active)/"scheduled"
+                      - True : "updated"/"installed"(which needs a reboot for the firmware to be active)/"scheduled"
+                      - False : "ns_boot_type/image_error/exec_fail"

         Raises:
             RuntimeError: auto-update failure cause